cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 systemctl start etcd.service
 ```

 Run the command `journalctl -xe` if you encounter any errors.
-The first time I started up exctd if failed due to a a typo.
+The first time I started up exctd if failed due to a typo.

 Check the status of the new [Etcd] cluster: